JimY233/EC601_project4/README.md

 Althought I have not solve the problem of separating key for Google Cloud Language API, I still add some unit test for NLPAPI.py with #

 **Use Github Actions**
 New a workflow and change the .yml file: added the keys for Twitter API as environment variables
+.yml file is under .github/workflows/python-application.yml
 Google Cloud Language API reference: https://github.com/actions-hub/gcloud but not working so far
 The process can be seen in the Actions.
 We updated the test_case.py and the code according to the result of Github Actions
 We can change our code due to the error found there.